-More than 1 in 4 men will be victims of intimate partner abuse during their lifetimes, according to a Centers for Disease Control survey.
+According to a Centers for Disease Control survey, more than 1 in 4 men will be victims of intimate partner abuse during their lifetimes.

-Getting help in a domestic violence situation can be frightening and it can be humiliating.
-As an attorney who has worked in this specialized field of law for nearly a decade, I’ve found that embarrassment can be especially intense for male survivors.
+Getting help in a domestic violence/intimate partner abuse situation can be frightening and humiliating.
+As an attorney who’s worked in this specialized field of law for nearly a decade, I’ve found that embarrassment can be especially intense for male survivors.

 If you’re a man experiencing intimate partner abuse, know that there are attorneys who are sensitive to your circumstances and will listen to you.
-Additionally, the law is here to protect ALL survivors of domestic violence – male and female alike.
+Also, the law is here to protect ALL survivors of domestic violence – male and female.

 Nebraska law recognizes domestic assault as a separate crime from other forms of assault.
 Additionally, the language of the statute does not require that there be an actual physical injury for a domestic assault to have happened.
 In certain situations, threats can be enough.

-This law is drafted the way it is in recognition of the fact that domestic abuse takes many different forms – from threats and intimidation to physical assault with weapons or dangerous instruments that causes bodily injury.
+This law is drafted the way it is in recognition of the fact that domestic abuse takes many different forms – from threats and intimidation to physical assault with weapons or other things that cause injury.

 Nebraska Family Law Statues include the Protection from Domestic Abuse Act.
-The Act protects all victims of domestic violence and is intended to provide services to lessen and reduce the trauma of domestic abuse for victims and perpetrators.
+The Act protects all victims of domestic violence and is intended to provide services to help deal with its trauma.

 As its name indicates, the Protection from Domestic Abuse Act also provides protection from domestic abuse in the form of protection orders and penalties for violating them.

-A traditional protection order requires that the alleged perpetrator of the acts against which the victim needs protection be given notice and the opportunity to appear at a hearing to defend themselves against the proposed order.
-However, the Protection from Domestic Abuse Act allows for emergency protection orders where the victim can show they are in immediate danger of abuse before the matter can be heard after notice to the alleged abuser.
+A traditional protection order requires that the alleged perpetrator be given notice and the opportunity to appear at a hearing to defend themselves against the proposed order.
+However, the Protection from Domestic Abuse Act allows for emergency protection orders where the victim can show they are in immediate danger of abuse.

-These emergency hearings, during which only one party is present, are called “ex-parte” hearings.
-If the court refuses to issue a temporary, ex-parte emergency protection order, it will schedule a hearing where evidence will be presented.
+These emergency hearings, during which only the survivor is present, are called “ex-parte” hearings.
+If the court refuses to issue a temporary, ex-parte emergency protection order, it will schedule a hearing where both sides have the chance to present evidence.
 If the alleged abuser doesn’t show up for that hearing or shows up and fails to convince the court, the court will issue the protection order.

-If the court agrees to enter a temporary protection order, the order will remain in effect while the court gives the alleged abuser time to be served with the order and to appear and defend themselves against the protection order continuing.
+If the court agrees to enter a temporary protection order, the order will remain in effect while the court allows time for the accused to be served with the order and to appear and defend themselves against the protection order continuing.

 Once the alleged abuser is served with the ex-parte protection order, it can go several ways: